 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
-(Add additional mention of demonstrators as necessary).
+Erik R. Duboué: Demonstrating the procedure will be Jacqueline Chin and Lydia Albert, a postdoctoral fellow and an undergraduate student from my laboratory.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.